deity-io/falcon-platform-docs/docs/platform/server-v3/modules/module-api.md

 - `session` - http session cookie, which is an object key-value map of Extension name, and actual session value.
 - `headers`- request header object.
 - `koa` - a [koa](https://koajs.com/) Context which encapsulates node's `request` and `response` objects into a single object.
+- `container` - gives you access to IoC container.

 #### Context DataSources map